mertalver/National-Parks-in-Turket/README.md

 # National Parks in Turkey
+## Objective
+The National Parks in Turkey project aims to create a data-driven application that showcases a comprehensive list of National Parks in Turkey. <br>
+The project uses web scraping techniques to gather information from Wikipedia. <br>
+The collected data is then utilized to create instances of the NationalPark class, which stores essential details about each park, including its name, location, declaration year, and area. <br>
+The National Parks and their informations should be stored different data structures (these data structures will be metioned below).

 ## Listing National Parks in Turkey with using Generic List
 The names of the 48 National Parks in Turkey, the provinces they are located in, the dates they were declared as National Parks, and their surface areas (in hectares) are provided at the following links: